QuadSpinner/Gaea-Docs/reference/Nodes/Color--Synth.md

 | **Output Auto Level** | On / Off | Lorem ipsum |
 | **Data**              | Filename        | Lorem ipsum |
 | **Magick**            | Filename        | Lorem ipsum |

+To create your own color maps from scratch, use @CLUTer.

+For general information on creating color textures, see @Color-Production.